MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 -**Also note** that this table only shows a preview of your records: It presents the first 100 records of your segment so you can quickly evaluate your segment and consider to go back to the segment editor screen and change it's definitions.
 As we will see in the next section, **exporting** your segment will produce a file that includes **all** your records.

-## Acting upon the data:
+## Acting upon the data

 **Exporting a segment:
-Exporting a segment to .csv file is possible either through the *Segments page* by selecting the **three dots** icon within a specific segment's tile as described earlier, or by entering a specific segment's page (by clicking the segment tile in the segments screen) and selecting **Export** at the top-right corner of the page (as shown below):
+Exporting a segment to .csv file is possible either through the *Segments page* by selecting the **three dots** icon within a specific segment's tile and then the **Export** button as described earlier, or by entering a specific segment's page (by clicking the segment tile in the segments screen) and selecting **Export** at the top-right corner of the page as shown below:

 > [!div class="mx-imgBorder"]
 > ![](media/segment-menu-export-top.png "Export segment")

 Once exported, you can expect to find all the information on that particular segment within the .csv file.
 An example is shown below:

-[final 13]
+[final 13] - optional

-**Extracting insights from your segment's trendline and taking action upon it** Should we include one paragrah with example or remove this part?

 ## Next Step
 While segmentation provides you with aggragate-level insights, you can also explore the Customer 360 Dashboard to unlock varity of customer-level insights.
 If you wish to produce those, visit the **Connectors** section.